General Terms and Conditions

 12. Transfer

-VoxCloud is entitled to transfer the rights and obligations under the Agreement to a legal successor or affiliated company, provided that the Customer is notified in writing in advance.
+VoxCloud is entitled to transfer the rights and obligations under the Agreement to a legal successor or affiliated company, provided that the Customer is notified in writing (including by email) in advance.
 The transfer shall not affect the Customer's rights.

 13. Refund policy